spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 **validationRules**

-In the `validationRules` object, we've got the `accept` property, which expects an array of mimetypes as strings.
+In the `validationRules` object, we've got the `accept` property, which expects an array of MIME types as strings.
+Leave it empty to accept all types of files, set its value to `['image/*']` to accept any type of image, or choose your own set of rules using [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+Remember, the only valid MIME type of a JPEG/JPG is `image/jpeg`!

 The `minSizeInKB` and `maxSizeInKB` properties set the minimum and maximum size of any individual file.